dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 ---
 title: Create a pipeline
 description: How to create a pipeline
-keywords: [how to, create a pipeline]
+keywords: [how to, create a pipeline, rest client]
 ---

 # Create a pipeline

+This guide walks you through creating a pipeline that utilizes our REST API client to connect to DuckDB.
-Follow the steps below to create a [pipeline](../general-usage/glossary.md#pipeline) using the our rest API client to DuckDB from scratch.
-The same steps can be repeated for any source and destination of your choice—use `dlt init <source> <destination>` and then build the pipeline for that API instead.
+Although this example uses DuckDB, you can adapt the steps to any source and destination by using the command `dlt init <source> <destination>` and tweaking the pipeline accordingly.

 Please make sure you have [installed `dlt`](../reference/installation.md) before following the steps below.

-## Task
+## Task Overview

-Let's suppose you have a github project and would like to download all issues to analyze them in your local machine, thus you need to write some code which does the following things:
+Imagine you want to analyze issues from a GitHub project locally.
+To achieve this, you need to write code that accomplishes the following:

+1. Build correct requests.
-1. Authenticates requests,
+1. Authenticates your requests.
-2. Fetches and paginates over the issues,
+2. Fetches and handles paginated issue data.
-3. Saves the data somewhere.
+3. Stores the data for analysis.

-With this in mind let's continue.

 ## 1. Initialize project